mutur4/ctf-writeups/0x41414141 CTF/Faking till you're Making/solution.md

 ### Challenge Overview

 There was yet another `PoW` file that required a 4 letter lowercase word whose hash was in sha256.
-This was a `vuln` file that was a 64-bit elf executable, dynamically linked and not stripped.
+There was a `vuln` file that was a 64-bit elf executable, dynamically linked and not stripped.
 There is no `canary` enabled.

 ### Exploit Overview